MarufZak/study-logs/understanding-linux-kernel/README.md

 To retrieve message `msgrcv()` is used, with arguments of IPC identifier, pointer to buffer where message type and text should be copied to, the size of buffer, and **_t_** value specifying what message should be retrieved.
 If **_t_** is positive, first queue item with matched message type is retrieved.
 But if it’s negative, function returns first message with message type less or equal of absolute value of **_t._**

+By default, limit number of IPC message queues is 16, the size limit of each message is 8,192 bytes (header takes 24 bytes), and limit for the queue size is 16,384 bytes.
+However, system admin can change the limits.

 ## FAQ

 - Is Linux kernel a process?